 Making the dough and bulk fermentation

-- Room temperature bulk fermentation: Transfer the dough into a lightly greased bowl or container, cover, and allow the dough to ferment for 6 hours at room temperature (24C / 75F).
+Room temperature bulk fermentation: Transfer the dough into a lightly greased bowl or container, cover, and allow the dough to ferment for 6 hours at room temperature (24C / 75F).
 After 1 hour, air fold the dough, cover, and let the dough rest for 2 hours.
-Stretch and fold the dough.
+Next, stretch and fold the dough.
 Cover then let the dough rest undisturbed for 3 hours.

 Dividing, shaping, and proofing Bomboloni

-- Put enough oil in a large pan or deep fryer and bring a maximum heat to 180C / 356F.
-While the oil is heating, you can place the fully-proofed dough in the fridge to make them a little bit firmer and easier to transfer between the trays and the oil.
+Put enough oil in a large pan or deep fryer and bring maximum heat to 180C / 356F.
+While the oil is heating, you can place the fully-proofed dough in the fridge to make it a little firmer and easier to transfer between the trays and the oil.

 - I use a 100% sweet sourdough starter for this recipe, and I made my video tutorial as detailed as possible to help you make the recipe. 😊